mic-max/euler/readme.md

 - try using maven, gradle and ant
 - make the prime generator a singleton, only generate primes once
 - load larger inputs from files
+- use streams and collectors more often, lazy evaluation